Safety training for manufacturing employees

 In addition, knowledge of The Emergency Planning and Community Right-to-Know Act (EPCRA) and the reporting and community notification under EPCRA laws could also be beneficial.
 For example, this would allow workers to know whom to notify when a large spill or release occurs or why the facility may be required to disclose information on the chemicals and materials it uses.

-Overall, all employees working in manufacturing processes need to be trained on the hazards present in their respective jobs.
+Overall, all safety training for manufacturing employees should cover the hazards present in their respective jobs.
 To maximize the benefits of training, the hazards of each job position should be evaluated, and training should be assigned to correspond with the hazards.